Dutch Crocus 'Grand Maitre'

 A grand choice.

 This product is currently out of stock and unavailable.

-Dutch Crocus are one of the first spring bulbs to unfurl bringing life back to the garden after winter.
+Dutch Crocus are one of the first spring bulbs to unfurl, bringing life back to the garden after winter.
 ‘Grand Maitre’ has lavender, almost blue flowers that shimmer silver in the sun.

 Late winter early spring

-Cool to Temperate
+Cool to Mediterranean